nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Closing a module : _close_

-Closes the current module and returns the user to the dashboard layer.
+Use this command to close the current module and go back to the dashboard layer.

 **Format:**<br>
 `close`